abhay447/ns2nixmap/ns2nix_map.md

 - Every group contains the data arrays corresponding to that entity i.e. every data array is appended to an appropriate group.

 ## Structure for metadata
-- The metadata is stored in top level section called main_section.
+- The metadata is stored in top level section named same as the input file.
-- The main_section contains for sub-section:
+- The section contains four sub-section:
                             1: 'events',
                             2: 'analogs',
                             3: 'segments',